-Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
-Service Fabric also addresses the significant challenges in developing and managing cloud applications.
+Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
+Service Fabric also addresses the significant challenges in developing and managing cloud native applications.
 Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.
-Service Fabric represents the next-generation middleware platform for building and managing these enterprise-class, tier-1, cloud-scale applications.
+Service Fabric represents the next-generation platform for building and managing these enterprise-class, tier-1, cloud-scale applications running in containers.

-This short Channel9 video introduces Service Fabric and microservices:
+This short video introduces Service Fabric and microservices:

 Applications composed of microservices

-Service Fabric enables you to build and manage scalable and reliable applications composed of microservices that run at very high density on a shared pool of machines, which is referred to as a cluster.
-It provides a sophisticated runtime to build distributed, scalable, stateless and stateful microservices.
-It also provides comprehensive application management capabilities to provision, deploy, monitor, upgrade/patch, and delete deployed applications.
+Service Fabric enables you to build and manage scalable and reliable applications composed of microservices that run at high density on a shared pool of machines, which is referred to as a cluster.
+It provides a sophisticated, lightweight runtime to build distributed, scalable, stateless, and stateful microservices running in containers.
+It also provides comprehensive application management capabilities to provision, deploy, monitor, upgrade/patch, and delete deployed applications including containerized services.

 Service Fabric is tailored to create cloud native services that can start small, as needed, and grow to massive scale with hundreds or thousands of machines.

 Service Fabric provides comprehensive runtime and lifecycle management capabilities to applications that are composed of these microservices.
 It hosts microservices inside containers that are deployed and activated across the Service Fabric cluster.
 A move from virtual machines to containers makes possible an order-of-magnitude increase in density.
-Similarly, another order of magnitude in density becomes possible when you move from containers to microservices.
+Similarly, another order of magnitude in density becomes possible when you move from containers to microservices in these containers.
 For example, a single cluster for Azure SQL Database comprises hundreds of machines running tens of thousands of containers that host a total of hundreds of thousands of databases.
 Each database is a Service Fabric stateful microservice.
-The same is true of the other previously mentioned services, which is why the term hyperscale is used to describe Service Fabric capabilities.
-If containers give you high density, then microservices give you hyperscale.

 Container deployment and orchestration

-Service Fabric is an orchestrator of microservices across a cluster of machines.
-Microservices can be developed in many ways from using the Service Fabric programming models to deploying guest executables.
-Service Fabric can deploy services in container images.
+Service Fabric is Microsoft's container orchestrator deploying microservices across a cluster of machines.
+Microservices can be developed in many ways from using the Service Fabric programming models, ASP.NET Core, to deploying any code of your choice.
 Importantly, you can mix both services in processes and services in containers in the same application.
-If you just want to deploy and manage container images across a cluster of machines, Service Fabric is a perfect choice.
+If you just want to deploy and manage containers, Service Fabric is a perfect choice as a container orchestrator.

+Service Fabric runs everywhere.
 You can create clusters for Service Fabric in many environments, including Azure or on premises, on Windows Server, or on Linux.
-In addition, the development environment in the SDK is identical to the production environment, and no emulators are involved.
-In other words, what runs on your local development cluster deploys to the same cluster in other environments.
+You can even create clusters on other public clouds.
+In addition, the development environment in the SDK is identical to the production environment, with no emulators involved.
+In other words, what runs on your local development cluster deploys to the clusters in other environments.

 Application lifecycle management

-Service Fabric provides support for the full application lifecycle management of cloud applications.
+Service Fabric provides support for the full application lifecycle and CI/CD of cloud applications including containers.
 This lifecycle includes development through deployment, daily management, and maintenance to eventual decommissioning.

 Service Fabric application lifecycle management capabilities enable application administrators and IT operators to use simple, low-touch workflows to provision, deploy, patch, and monitor applications.
 These built-in workflows greatly reduce the burden on IT operators to keep applications continuously available.

-Most applications consist of a combination of stateless and stateful microservices and other executables/runtimes that are deployed together.
-By having strong types on the applications and packaged microservices, Service Fabric enables the deployment of multiple application instances.
+Most applications consist of a combination of stateless and stateful microservices, containers, and other executables that are deployed together.
+By having strong types on the applications, Service Fabric enables the deployment of multiple application instances.
 Each instance is managed and upgraded independently.
-Importantly, Service Fabric can deploy any executables or runtime and make them reliable.
-For example, Service Fabric deploys .NET, ASP.NET Core, Node.js, Java virtual machines, scripts, Angular or anything else that makes up your application.
+Importantly, Service Fabric can deploy containers or any executables and make them reliable.
+For example, Service Fabric can deploy .NET, ASP.NET Core, node.js, Windows containers, Linux containers, Java virtual machines, scripts, Angular, or literally anything that makes up your application.

 By using Service Fabric, you can: